eksperimental/get-elixir/README.md

 ## About

-**get-elixir** is a script is POSIX compliant shell script which aims to help people download [Elixir releases](https://github.com/elixir-lang/elixir/releases) under any UNIX like operating system (ie. GNU/Linux, *BSD, OSX)
+**get-elixir** is a script is POSIX shell script which aims to help people download [Elixir releases](https://github.com/elixir-lang/elixir/releases) under any UNIX like operating system (ie. GNU/Linux, *BSD, OSX)

 All you have to do is tell the script, whether you want to **download** or download-and-**unpack** the latest (or any other release), and the script will get it for you.